 Be careful when having large areas of your model connected supported by thin rods.
 Compare it to a big head resting on a thin neck.
 Ask yourself if the rods are strong enough to ‘carry’ the weight of the larger area.
 Also, internal structures are possible to print, but removing support structures, cleaning them and casting them can be difficult or even impossible.
 If you have doubts about whether your model is feasible, please contact us.

-Bronze allows you to print hollow models.
-However, keep in mind that you need to incorporate holes or slots so we can get rid of the unprinted wax resin and make sure that the casting plaster is sufficiently supported.
-Without this, your model cannot be cast properly.
-Make as many holes or slots as possible (at least two holes or slots for each side), each with a minimum diameter of 1.5 mm.
+This material allows you to print hollow models.
+However, keep in mind that you need to incorporate multiple holes or slots so that we can get rid of any unprinted wax resin.
+In addition, you will need to make sure that the casting plaster is sufficiently supported or your model will not be able to be cast properly.
+Make as many holes or slots as you possible can.
+We recommend making two or more holes or slots.
+Make sure the holes are spread out equally; for example on opposite ends of your design.
+The holes should have a diameter larger than 1.5 mm.

 The smallest features in your design should be at least 0.35 mm in diameter and 0.4 mm in height and attached to a solid surface.
 Details this small are suitable for delicate projects such as micro pavé settings.